RakinRkz/lessons/javascript/Intro_Async.md

 >  A thread is a sequence of instructions that a program follows.

+- Asynchronous programming is a technique that allows a program to start a long-running task and still be responsive to other events.
+- JavaScript programs are single-threaded, meaning they can only do one thing at a time, causing long-running synchronous functions to make the program unresponsive.
+- Asynchronous functions enable a program to handle long-running tasks without blocking other operations.
+- Event handlers are a form of asynchronous programming where a function is called when a specific event occurs, such as user actions or changes in object states.
+- `XMLHttpRequest` API is an example of asynchronous programming using event handlers to handle the progress and completion of a request.
+- Callbacks, though an early method of implementing asynchronous functions, can lead to hard-to-understand code when nested, and modern APIs prefer using Promises instead.

 ## Callback

 Callback is a function passed into another function.
 The callback function is expected to be called by the other function at expected time.